Emergency Kits for Everyday Places

 - lightweight tarp

-- change of clothing appropriate for time of year - keep an eye on this and switch out seasons twice per year.
+- change of clothing appropriate for time of year - Keep an eye on this and switch out seasons twice per year.

-School Kit
+Kit Options

 - ID card - laminated